Walgreens The Thread

 Is there a link between the measles vaccine and autism?

-No, there is no link between the measles vaccine and autism.
+No, research supports that the measles vaccine does not increase the risk for autism.
 The CDC and the American Academy of Pediatrics have carefully studied the measles vaccine.
-No link between autism and the MMR vaccine has been found.
+No causal link between autism and the MMR vaccine has been found.